lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-30-Legacy-League-0-5.md

 ---

-The fifth league FNM ended with the following results:
+The league's fifth FNM ended with the following results:

 |   Place   | Name and surname            | Result      | Deck               |
 |:---------:|-----------------------------|-------------|--------------------|